 Faculty and Staff Appointments

 PACS follows all University policies and procedures related to faculty and staff appointments.
-Faculty appointments at the Professor, Associate Professor, Assistant Professor, and Instructor levels are made through the Department of Otolaryngology (prime), with a secondary appointment in the Program in Audiology and Communication Sciences (PACS).
+Faculty appointments at the Professor, Associate Professor, Assistant Professor, and Instructor levels are made through the Department of Otolaryngology (prime).

 Lecturer appointments are considered staff-level appointments and can be made prime or secondary in PACS.
 Policies and procedures for these appointments are governed by the current Washington University School of Medicine Appointments & Promotions Guidelines and Requirements (APGAR), https://facultyaffairs.med.wustl.edu/appointments-promotions/appointments-and-promotions-guidelines-and-requirements-apgar/.
 Decisions about other staff appointments and hirings are made by the PACS Office and must be approved by Human Resources.